-NEWPORT NEWS, Va. — The most powerful tunable laser in the world has shattered another power record.
-Officials report that the free-electron laser (FEL) at the Thomas Jefferson National Accelerator Facility produced a 14.2 kilowatt beam of laser light at an infrared wavelength of 1.61 µm on Oct.
-30.
+Newport News, VA — The Free-Electron Laser (FEL), located at the U.S. Department of Energy's Thomas Jefferson National Accelerator Facility (Jefferson Lab), produced a 14.2 kilowatt (kW) beam of laser light at an infrared wavelength of 1.61 microns on October 30.

 "This wavelength is of interest to the Navy for transmission of light through the maritime atmosphere and for material science applications," said Fred Dylla, Jefferson Lab's Chief Technology Officer and Associate Director of the Free-Electron Laser Division.
 The FEL is supported by the Office of Naval Research (Arlington, VA), the Naval Sea Systems Command (Washington Navy Yard, DC), the Air Force Research Laboratory (WPAFB, OH), and the High Energy Laser Joint Technology Office (Albuquerque, NM), as well as by the Commonwealth of Virginia (Richmond).
 The laser's new capabilities will enhance a wide range of applications, such as shipboard anti-missile defense and other defense applications as well as manufacturing technologies and the support of scientific studies in chemistry, physics, biology and medicine.

 This is another record for the powerful laser, which was also the first to achieve 10 kW in the infrared at 6 microns in July 2004.